 This Plan is a health maintenance organization (HMO).
 OPM requires that FEHB plans be accredited to validate that plan operations and/or care management meet nationally recognized standards.
-Health Net holds the following accreditations: NCQA and the local plans and vendors that support Health Net hold accreditation from NCQA.
+Health Net holds the NCQA Health Plan Accreditation.
+NCQA is a private, nonprofit organization dedicated to improving health care quality.
+NCQA accredits and certifies a wide range of health care organizations.
+It also recognizes clinicians and practices in key areas of performance.
+NCQA is committed to providing health care quality information for consumers, purchasers, health care providers and researchers.
 To learn more about this plan's accreditation(s), please visit the following websites: National Committee for Quality Assurance (ncqa.org).

-We require you to see specific physicians, hospitals, and other providers that contract with us.
+Health Net requires you to see specific physicians, hospitals, and other providers that contract with us.
 These Plan providers coordinate your health care services.
 We are solely responsible for the selection of these providers in your area.
 Contact us for a copy of our most recent provider directory.